-A data privacy audit checks the use of first-party cookies, third-party cookies and third-party requests on your website.
-This determines if it collects and shares data in accordance with privacy regulations at a resulting low, medium or high risk level for privacy noncompliance.
+A data privacy audit (also known as a protection or compliance audit) checks for the use of first-party cookies, third-party cookies and third-party requests on your website.
+This helps determine if the site collects and shares data in accordance with privacy regulations and displays a low, medium or high risk level for privacy noncompliance.

 What do I do with the privacy audit results?

 Once you have identified which cookies and requests are being used by your website for data collection, you can begin to ask your website visitors for consent.
 A consent management platform (CMP) manages the gathering and storing of consents to help you achieve privacy compliance.

 We can’t provide specific legal advice, but there are some best practices.
 Appoint representatives for data privacy and protection initiatives.
 Know what data you collect and how it’s managed.
 Have a provable legal basis for data processing.
 Set up data processing agreements with third parties.
 Provide clear information to enable users’ consent choices.
 Download our GDPR Compliance Checklist for more information.